-Section 1a: The vision of AUP is to be the leading community association in Abia State in the short term, and in Nigeria in the long term.
+Section 1a: The vision of AUP is to be the leading community association in Abia State in the short term and in Nigeria in the long term.

-Section Ib: The mission of AUP is to serve as a platform for the articulation, communication and mobilization of Ariam-Usaka citizens in pursuit of political, economic, social and educational development.
+Section 1b: The mission of AUP is to serve as a platform for the articulation, communication and mobilization of Ariam-Usaka citizens in pursuit of political, economic, social, educational development and human capacity development

-Section 1c: The values of AUP are: Courage, Love, Integrity, Mutual respect, Trust (CLIMT).
+Section 1c: The values of AUP are: Mutual Respect, Courage, Professionalism, Love, Integrity, and Trust (MCPLIT).

 Section 1d: GOALS AND OBJECTIVES:

+To mobilize resources to finance community development projects such as schools, health care centers, boreholes, etc

+To attract development projects to Ariam-Usaka by engaging political office holders at the local, state and federal government levels.

+To give scholarships and grants to qualified sons and daughters of Ariam-Usaka.

+To prioritize the welfare of its members and that of Aariam Usak community in general in our activities

-To hold political office holders accountable to their responsibilities and to citizens of Ariam-Usaka.
+To hold Ariam Usaka political office holders accountable to their responsibilities and to citizens of Ariam-Usaka.

 To serve as a mouth piece for the voiceless and defenceless citizens of Ariam-Usaka.

-To give scholarships and grants to qualified sons and daughters of Ariam-Usaka.

-To mobilize resources to finance community development projects such as schools, health care centres, boreholes, etc.

-To attract development projects to Ariam-Usaka by engaging political office holders at the local, state and federal government levels.

 ARTICLE III:

 MEMBERSHIP

+Section 1a: AUP shall have at any point in time a membership cap (limit) of 50 persons.

-Section 1a: Membership of AUP is open to all sons and daughters of Ariam-Usaka who meet the following criteria:
+Section 1b: Membership to AUP is open to all sons and daughters of Aariam-Usaka who meet the following criteria

-Must be a citizen of Ariam-Usaka.
+Must be a citizen of Ariam-Usaka by birth

 Must be a graduate from a recognized university or polytechnic.

 Must have a legal means of livelihood.

-Must be between the ages of 25-45 years.
+Must be at least 30yrs of age or older

+– Admission age: 30yrs – 45yrs old

+– Membership age: 30yrs – 60yrs old

+– Patron: Older than 60yrs

-Section 1b: On special consideration, some of the above stated criteria for membership shall be waived.
+Section 1c: On special consideration, some of the above stated criteria for membership shall be waived.
 In such circumstances ¾ of all registered members must approve such waiver.

 Section 2: The procedure for selection of membership:

-An interested member shall obtain an application form.
+An interested member must be recommended to the association by an active member and then obtain an application form for N10,000 only

 The screening committee shall assess and evaluate the completed application, interview the applicant and make recommendation to the general body.

-An interesting member shall be admitted with a majority vote of 2/3rd of the members present.
+Aa potential member shall be admitted with a majority 2/3rd vote of the members present.

+New members will be admitted twice every calendar year; in April and December.

+All new members shall undergo a mandatory probationary period of Three (3) months, before they qualify for AUP full benefits.
+Any benefits extended to such a member during the probationary period will be through free will donations.

-Section 3: Members shall pay a registration fee of #25,000 only.
+Section 3: Members shall pay a registration fee of N30,,000 only.

-Section 4: Members shall pay an annual subscription fee of #60,000 payable in instalments of not more than 12 times.
+Section 4: Members shall pay an annual subscription fee of N60,000 payable in instalments of not more than 12 times.